AndrejLukic815/Andrej-portfolio.github.io/index.md

 Hi my name is Andrej Lukić and I am a game developer from Croatia.
 I started to get in game development about 3 years ago when I decided I wanted to make games.
 The video games are my passion so I wanted to turn it into a real job for me.
+I was born in small town named Vukovar situated on rear of Danube river.

 [What have I achieved:](/sample_page)
 <img src="images/Hakaton_Winner_Picture.png?raw=true"/>